 NYCLab is a key component of the Bard MBA in Sustainability curriculum.
-Working in teams of 4-6, students engage in consultancies for New York City area businesses, government agencies and nonprofits.
+Working in teams, students engage in consultancies for businesses, government agencies, and nonprofits.
 Each consulting team is mentored by a faculty member and will leverage Bard College’s extensive resources and expertise.
-For more information see our FAQs below.

 How does NYCLab work?